woocommerce/woocommerce/readme.txt

 * Dev - Adds filter on the return value of function 'get_item_tax_rates'.
 This gives developers the possibility to prevent the mandatory caching of tax rates. #22488
 * Dev - Add filters for mail callback in WC_Email::send method. #22394
 * Dev - Add an instance method to WC_Admin_Taxonomies. #21884
+* Dev - Filter save_payment_method_checkbox to allow "Save to account" checkbox to be removed from the checkout form. #21859
 * Dev - Added triggers to the gallery script to allow 3rd parties to run scripts before and after initialization. #22501
 * Fix - Fix W3C validation of single product page quantity input. #22333
 * Localization - Modify administrative regions of Greece to default to their english ISO 3166-2 names, instead of using the native GR names. #21945